lavy91/appstore-simulation-task/README.md

 ## Questions
-1. If there’s already a process for A/B/n testing (e.g. StoreIQ) what’s the point of experimenting with other algorithms?
+1. If there’s already a process for A/B/n testing what’s the point of experimenting with other algorithms?
-- Just because we have a process in place for A/B/n testing, doesn't mean other algorithms can't preform better economically, i.e. reach similar levels of accuracy with a smaller sample size or that certain aspects of these algorithms can be incorporated to improve StoreIQ.
+- Just because we have a process in place for A/B/n testing, doesn't mean other algorithms can't preform better economically, i.e. reach similar levels of accuracy with a smaller sample size or that certain aspects of these algorithms can be incorporated to improve our existing process.
 2. The optimal procedure would score best on these following criteria, all weighted according to the current economics (cost of traffic, computing cost, etc.):
-- Highest accuracy in determining store with highest CVR
+- Highest accuracy in determining version with highest CVR
 - Lowest algorithm development cost
 - Lowest deployment cost
 - Smallest sample size needed